-Commented [WD8]: Discussed whether code mandates zero setback in April 2020 meeting.
-Staff recommends leaving as is for future flexibility to match adjacent properties.
+Commented [WD10]: Discussed whether code mandates zero setback in April 2020 meeting.
+Staff recommends leaving as is for future flexibility to match adjacent properties. d.
+Lot coverage: up to 100 percent of lot may be developed depending upon ability to mitigate impacts upon abutting residential and other uses.